 Catch22 is determined to make all efforts to prevent discrimination or unfair treatment against, and promote equality of opportunity for, all members of staff, potential members of staff or users of its services on the grounds of sex, race, gender, religion, marital status, sexual orientation, responsibilities for dependants, age, disability or offending background.
 We are opposed to discriminatory attitudes and are committed to translating this into all aspects of our everyday work.

-Catch22 recognises that specific and positive programmes of action are necessary to ensure that the aims of its equal opportunities policy are achieved.
+Catch22 recognises that specific and positive programmes of action are necessary to ensure that the aims of our equal opportunities policy are achieved.
 We recognise, however, that progress requires the participation and commitment of all our staff to the policy, as well as the development of these procedures and structures.

 It is the responsibility of every member of staff to apply Catch22’s Equality and Diversity Policy (pdf).
 Its application is also required from people who work with Catch22.
-The policy statement sets out the organisational framework within which all employees of the charity must work and where appropriate the areas where detailed organisational policy statements and related procedures apply.
+The policy statement sets out the organisational framework within which all employees must work and where appropriate the areas where detailed organisational policy statements and related procedures apply.

 People with Convictions

 Catch22 recognises the contribution people with convictions can make as employees.
-All applications from people with convictions will be treated on their own merits alongside any special criteria relating to the post (e.g. the need to visit prisons or work with young people where particular sorts of previous convictions may debar some people).
+Applications from people with convictions will be treated on their own merits alongside any special criteria relating to the post (e.g. the need to visit prisons or work with young people where particular sorts of previous convictions may debar some people).

 A person’s criminal record, in itself, will not debar that person from being appointed to a post with Catch22 unless the Protection of Children Act 1999, the Criminal Justice and Court Services Act 2000 and/or the Care Standards Act 2000 applies.
 Discretion will also be exercised where it is felt that a recent and/or serious conviction might mean that a person might re-offend or cause harm.